antonioleal/myslackbuilds/README.md

 additional features and enhancements, maintained by a group of original developers of QB64.com.

+# development/SmallBasic
+SmallBASIC is a fast and easy to learn BASIC language interpreter ideal for everyday calculations, scripts and prototypes.
+SmallBASIC includes trigonometric, matrices and algebra functions, a built in IDE, a powerful string library, system, sound, graphic commands and communication via serial or sockets along with structured programming syntax.

 # development/SQLiteStudio
 SQLiteStudio is a free, open source, multi-platform SQLite database manager writtenin C++, with use of Qt framework.